 “There was no longer any reason for people to give out their personal phone numbers.
 We now had complete control of phones, contacts, and how our staff is being reached.
 Our reporters only give out their main number that is in the Nextiva system so we don’t have to worry about losing touch if a staff member leaves the company or is unavailable.
 And for those who also have handsets, we have dual ring set up.
 They can answer any call from their desk or cell phone!”

 This is fairly typical of the stories from companies who have made the switch to VoIP.

 So which is right for your business?

 If you’re looking to grow your business and provide a superior customer experience while reducing expenses, switching from PSTN to VoIP is the right choice for you.
-From auto-attendants to call forwarding and advanced analytics, VoIP empowers your business with all the communication tools it needs to succeed.
+From auto-attendants to call forwarding and advanced call center analytics, VoIP empowers your business with all the communication tools it needs to succeed.